sphinx-contrib/multiversion/docs/configuration.rst

     # Format for versioned output directories inside the build directory
     smv_outputdir_format = '{ref.name}'

+    # Determines whether remote or local git branches/tags are preferred if their output dirs conflict
+    smv_prefer_remote_refs = False

 You an override all of these values inside you :file:`conf.py`.

 .. note::